Zymrael/TDDA_dataset/README.md

 ### How to:

 There are two available versions of TDDA: .mat or .npy files.
-Check the Mat2Py notebook to learn more about how to work with the original Matlab files.
+Check the Mat2Py notebook for more information about the .mat to .npy conversion process.
 To access the .npy files directly, simply use numpy's

 ```
 import numpy as np